 3. Anger and bitterness

 It often pairs with anger and bitterness towards others, and even those who don’t deserve it.
-You won’t often find someone who is pitying themselves without also blaming others and feeling anger towards them.
+You won’t often find someone who is pitying and feeling sorry for themselves at present moment without also blaming others and feeling anger towards them.
 It doesn’t feel good to go around in life feeling angry at the world, for the victims of our wrath nor us and our inner peace.

 In doing this, we will spread our self-pity to others.
 Victimhood is contagious – when we are inattentive to others’ needs, we are simply perpetuating the cycle.
 Not only will we feel like the universe is cold and people suck, but now others will too.